itsmasso/microtransaction-tracker/README.md

  **Live Site:** [mtxtracker.com](https://mtxtracker.com/)
 - **⚠️ Note:**
   The backend is hosted on Render, and their free plan spins down after inactivity.
-Please wait 10–30 seconds for it to wake up.
+If it is not loaded already, please wait 10–30 seconds for it to wake up.
 ---

 ##  Features